apache/maven-site/content/markdown/guides/mini/guide-migration-to-mvn4.md

 If there is a dedicated Maven 4 version for used plugins, you should update to such a version.
 You can use the [Versions Maven Plugin's `display-plugin-updates` goal][versionpluginupdate] to check for updates.

-**Note**: While Maven 4.0.0 aims to support all Maven 3.9 compatible plugins, this can not be guaranteed for custom plugins which use outdated plugin API methods.
+**Note**: While Maven 4.0.0 aims to support all Maven 3.9 compatible plugins, this can not be guaranteed for plugins which use outdated plugin API methods.

 ## Troubleshooting and required changes if situation applies